Martiless/flawlesscooking/README.md

 ## Site Goals:

-The goals for this site is as follows:
+The goals for this site are as follows:
 * To provide information to users about kids cookery classes in Cork.
 * To provide users with a downloadable sample recipe.
-* To allow users gain some information about the teacher.
+* To allow users to gain some information about the teacher.
 * Gain more students to the school.
-* Invite enquires from parents with children interested in cooking.
+* Invite enquiries from parents with children interested in cooking.
 * To provide easy to follow recipes that parents can do at home with their kids.

 ## UX:

 ### User stories:
 #### New User:
-* As a new user I am looking to find information regarding cooking classes for kids.
+* As a new user, I am looking to find information regarding cooking classes for kids.
 * As a new user, I am looking to contact the school.
 * As a new user, I would like to find out more about the person who will be teaching my child.
 * As a new user, I would like to see pictures of past students of the school.